How to Save Time and Space on Christmas Day With Your Slow Cooker/Instant Pot®

-They’re not only perfect for holidays like Christmas, but they’re also fantastic for those days when you don’t have time to spend hours in the kitchen.
+They’re not only perfect for holidays like Christmas, but they’re also fantastic for those days when you don’t have time to spend hours making dinner.

-You can pick up slow cookers in store, on plenty of online stores or on Amazon for a fairly reasonable price.
+You can pick up slow cookers in supermarkets, on plenty of online stores or on Amazon for a fairly reasonable price.

 If you’re not sure which one to go for, then check out our round up of The Best Slow Cookers to Buy here.

 Instant Pots are a little bit more of an investment, but we think that they’re well worth it, as they’re not only able to pressure and slow cook, but can do a variety of other things too!
 If you’re not sure which one to buy, you can check out our list of The Best Pressure Cookers to Buy.

 Usually, the thing that takes up the most space in your oven is the Christmas turkey, but did you know that you can actually cook a turkey in the slow cooker?

 Our Slow Cooker Christmas Turkey Joint is super quick and simple to prepare.
 All you need to do is throw all of the ingredients in and then leave it to cook for around 3 hours!